DATE - Jan - May 2019

 Submit a review

-Classy was launched during Fall 2020’s registration period and reached around 1000 CSE students in the first week, which is about 1/3 of our targeted audience.
-We were able to gather mostly positive design feedback on the platform and have good retention rate throughout the registration season.
-Our next step is to include more courses and hiring more students to join the team.
+Classy was launched during Fall 2020’s registration period and reached around 1000 CSE students in the first week.
+We gained positive design feedback on the platform and have good retention rate throughout the registration season.
+Our next step is to include more courses and hire more students to join the team

 Feedbacks from surveys